 All modules in the School have been assessed for the safest and fairest means of delivery.
-Specific information about each module and programme will be available in late August in time for registration in September.
+Specific information about each module and programme will be available in January prior to the commencement of the trimester.
 All School plans are based on the public health guidance currently available, and are subject to change.

 If you have any general queries, please contact the Arts and Humanities Connector at https://www.ucd.ie/artshumanities/contact/artshumanitiesconnector/